praveenkaranamu-design/README.md/README.md

 ## 4. Collections in Dart

 ### Overview
-Collections in Dart are data structures that hold multiple values.
-Dart provides several built-in collection types: List, Set, Map, and Queue.
+Collections in Dart are used to store and manage groups of related data efficiently.
+They help organize multiple values in a structured way, making it easier to access and manipulate them.
+Dart offers several built-in collection types such as List, Set, Map, and Queue to handle different data storage needs.

- - **List – Ordered collection of items**
+ - **List – Stores items in a specific order and allows duplicates**
- - **Set – Unordered collection of unique items**
+ - **Set – Holds unique elements without any defined order**
- - **Map – Collection of key-value pairs**
+ - **Map – Links keys to their corresponding values for quick access**

 ### 10 Examples of Collections in Dart